oat-sa/taohub-articles/articles/Frontend/frontend.md

  - the code style rules is valid (no ESLint warning)
  - the code is covered by tests (there are a few exceptions)
  - the code is documented
+ - the pull request doesn't contain the bundles (bundles are created during the release)
+ - the commits that compose a pull requests have meaningful comments
  - the code follows conventions, best practices and recommendations